Public Order Emergency Commission

 Public hearings were held at the Winifred Bambrick Room in Ottawa from October 13 until December 2, 2022.
 During the 31 days of hearings which spanned six weeks, 77 witnesses provided testimonies and were questioned by lawyers.
 About 7,000 documents including "text and email messages, cabinet documents, transcripts and witness statements" were submitted.
-Along with these documents, on November 16, the inquiry heard summaries of the 9,500 submissions made by the general public who had replied to the request for submissions from August through October 31st.
+Along with these documents, on November 16, the inquiry heard summaries of the 9,500 submissions made by the general public who had replied to the request for submissions from August through October 31.
 Videos and transcripts of all the public hearings were made available online.
 On November 28, the policy phase began with a series of discussions on potential recommendations.

 The five volumes of the Report of the Public Inquiry into the 2022 Public Order Emergency were released on February 17, 2023.
 The report found that the Trudeau government met the "very high threshold" for invoking the Emergencies Act after failures by police and politicians to address the protests.

 A government press release said it is hoped investigations will "prevent these events from happening again".

 Questions to be examined and assessed

-The enquiry examines and assesses whether there was Canada's security as defined under the Canadian Security Intelligence Service Act could be deemed to be a "national emergency"—an "urgent", "critical situation".
+The enquiry examined and assessed whether there was a threat to Canada's security as defined under the Canadian Security Intelligence Service Act that could be deemed to be a "national emergency"—an "urgent", "critical situation".
 Were there serious threats to the "lives, health or safety of Canadians"?
-The inquiry investigates whether the "capacity or authority" of a province to deal with the urgent situation, is exceeded.
-It will also review whether Canada's sovereignty, security and territorial integrity" were "seriously threatened".
-A crucial question for the inquiry is whether the "national emergency" could not have been "effectively dealt with under any other law of Canada".
+The inquiry investigated whether the "capacity or authority" of a province to deal with the urgent situation, was exceeded.
+It also reviewed whether Canada's sovereignty, security and territorial integrity" were "seriously threatened".
+A crucial question for the inquiry was whether the "national emergency" could not have been "effectively dealt with under any other law of Canada".
 Threats to Canada's security as defined by the Intelligence Service Act include the violent overthrow of the Canadian government, "foreign influenced activities", "espionage", "sabotage" threats of serious violence against individuals fuelled by ideology, politics, or religion.
-The Rouleau inquiry is not mandate to determine who was at fault or to assign liability for what happened during the Canada convoy protest early 2022.
-The inquiry's role is to determine whether Prime Minister Trudeau was justified by law to invoke the Emergencies Act, which will become part of his political legacy.
-It will also determine "whether and how" the Emergencies Act could be used in the future.
-Before the public hearings began in October, Conservatives had raised concerns in April that investigations were too focused on the actions of protesters and their fundraising, and not on justifying the use of the Emergencies Act or determining whether it was appropriate for it to have been invoked.
+The Rouleau inquiry was not mandated to determine who was at fault or to assign liability for what happened during the Canada convoy protest in early 2022.
+The inquiry's role was to determine whether Prime Minister Trudeau was justified by law to invoke the Emergencies Act, which became part of his political legacy.
+It also determined "whether and how" the Emergencies Act could be used in the future.
+Conservatives had raised concerns in April, months before the Inquiry began, that investigations were too focused on the actions of protesters and their fundraising, and not on justifying the use of the Emergencies Act or determining whether it was appropriate for it to have been invoked.